top of page

 • 3 min read

-I’m not really into watching games, but I know plenty of people who never miss one, and for most Americans, the Super Bowl is the event of the year.
-Even though the audience could be all over the world, when you hear “Super Bowl,” it screams United States of America.
-Some people care only about the game itself, some are most excited about who performs at halftime, but for me, I mostly look forward to the commercials.
-And if you notice, the halftime shows are often talked about more the next day than who actually won the game.
+I’m not really into watching games, but I know plenty of people who never miss one.
+For most Americans, the Super Bowl is the event of the year.
+Even though the audience could be all over the world, when you hear “Super Bowl,” it screams United States of America!
+Some people care only about the game itself, while others are most excited about who performs at halftime.
+For me, I mostly look forward to the commercials.
+If you notice, the halftime shows are often talked about more the next day than who actually won the game.

-He was performing at the biggest game in the United States NOT in Latin America — in a country where the majority speaks English.
-English isn’t his first language, and he points out that it wasn’t originally America’s first language either; I assume he was referring to the history of the colonization of Native Americans.
-But if that’s the case, why perform mostly in Spanish, his own first language on a stage where most people won’t understand it?
+He was performing at the biggest game in the United States—not in Latin America—in a country where the majority speaks English.
+English isn’t his first language, and he points out that it wasn’t originally America’s first language either.
+I assume he was referring to the history of the colonization of Native Americans.
+But if that’s the case, why perform mostly in Spanish, his own first language, on a stage where most people won’t understand it?
 It feels like he disregarded the country’s main language to push his own, which doesn’t come across as respectful of history.
-At an event of this scale, pushing your own language and culture over connecting with the audience seems tone-deaf.
+At an event of this scale, prioritizing your own language and culture over connecting with the audience seems tone-deaf.

 And if you want to send a message, it should be done in the right way and through the proper process.
 Entertainment and government serve different purposes, and mixing political statements into major entertainment events can blur that line.
 There’s a time and place for policy debates and serious discussions, and a halftime show may not be the appropriate setting for that.